What You May Not Know About Your Non-Dairy Milk

 It is estimated that nearly 50 million Americans have some degree of “lactose intolerance” As a result many people turn to the many “non dairy” milks available at the supermarket and health food stores.
 You can find “milks” made from soy, almonds, coconut and hemp to name a few.

-While these milks may be beneficial for those who are truly lactose intolerant, they are not as nutritional valuable as you have been lead to believe.
+While these milks may be beneficial for those who are truly lactose intolerant, they are not as nutritional valuable as you have been led to believe.

-This is a billion dollar industry that has positioned themselves as a “healthy” alternative to cow’s milk, but the truth is they are some of the most processed in the so-called “health foods” industry.
+There is a billion dollar industry that has positioned themselves as a “healthy” alternative to cow’s milk, but the truth is they really are a processed food in the so-called “health foods” industry.